How many types of surrogacy are out there? Which is right for you?

-When the intended parents are unable to produce either sperm, egg or embryo, the surrogate mother can carry a donated embryo (often from other couples who have completed IVF that have leftover embryos).
+When the intended parents are unable to produce sperm, egg, or embryo, the surrogate mother can carry a donated embryo (often from other couples who have completed IVF that have leftover embryos).
 With this process, the child born is not genetically tied to the IPs, and the gestational surrogate also has no genetic link.

 Traditional Surrogacy & Donor Sperm:

-Altruistic vs Commercial Surrogacy
+Altruistic vs. Commercial Surrogacy

-Surrogacy agreements can be also classified from an economic point of view into two forms of surrogacy.
+Surrogacy agreements can also be classified, from an economic point of view, into two forms of surrogacy.
 What is the difference?

 In this form of surrogacy, a woman becomes surrogate without any financial benefit.
-Nevertheless, in this kind of surrogacy, even if it’s not done for profit, it’s usual that the expenses related to pregnancy are reimbursed by the intended parents.
+Nevertheless, in this kind of surrogacy, even if it’s not done for profit, it’s customary that the expenses related to pregnancy are reimbursed by the intended parents.
 As a result of the restrictions of altruistic surrogacy, it usually takes longer to find qualified surrogates.
 Altruistic Surrogacy can apply to both genetic and gestational surrogacy.

-Please note, that this type of surrogacy is the only one allowed in some countries like Australia, the United Kingdom and Canada.
+Please note that this type of surrogacy is the only one allowed in some countries like Australia, the United Kingdom, and Canada.

-Domestic vs International Surrogacy
+Domestic vs. International Surrogacy

 Another aspect that creates a new classification of “types of surrogacy” is where the process is done.
 Surrogacy is an Assisted Reproductive Technique that can be done around the world.
-However, in many countries surrogacy is not allowed, so depending on where the intended parents live, the process can be categorized into one of the following forms of surrogacy: domestic surrogacy and international surrogacy.
+However, in many countries, surrogacy is not allowed, so depending on where the intended parents live, the process can be categorized into one of the following forms of surrogacy: domestic surrogacy and international surrogacy.

-If their home country allows surrogacy normally, it’s easier to complete a domestic surrogacy, however for intended parents who live in a country where surrogacy is not legal, pursuing an international surrogacy (in a country like Canada or the United States) can be the only option.
+If their home country allows surrogacy normally, it’s easier to complete a domestic surrogacy.
+However, for intended parents who live in a country where surrogacy is not legal; pursuing an international surrogacy (in a country like Canada or the United States) can be the only option.

-Agency vs Independent Surrogacy
+Agency vs. Independent Surrogacy

 Finally, surrogacy can be classified depending on which professional intended parents and surrogates choose to help them complete their process.
-You may have the option between two forms of surrogacy: agency surrogacy and independent surrogacy.
+You may have the option to choose between two forms of surrogacy: agency surrogacy and independent surrogacy.

 Agency surrogacy is a surrogacy process in which the intended parents and surrogate work with a surrogacy agency.
-A surrogacy agency is a professional service that arranges and oversees procedures from recruiting and screening potential surrogate to arranging clinical procedures or legal services.
+A surrogacy agency is a professional service that arranges and oversees procedures, from recruiting and screening potential surrogate to arranging clinical procedures or legal services.

-On the other hand, independent surrogacy (also known as private surrogacy or Indy surrogacy), is a process in which the intended parents and surrogate mother decide not to work with a surrogacy agency and they only work with a family attorney and an IVF clinic to complete their surrogacy journey.
+On the other hand, independent surrogacy (also known as private surrogacy or Indy surrogacy) is a process in which the intended parents and surrogate mother decide not to work with a surrogacy agency and they only work with a family attorney and an IVF clinic to complete their surrogacy journey.